Musare/Musare/README.md

     - Add songs to queue from verified catalogue or YouTube (party mode only)
 - **Song Management**
     - Verify songs to allow them to be searched for and played in official stations
-    - Hide songs to remove from unverified catalogue
-    - Import Album (WIP) to import songs in bulk
+    - Import Album to import songs in bulk
     - Discogs integration to import metadata
     - Ability for users to report issues with songs and admins to resolve
     - Configurable skip duration and song duration to cut intros and outros
-    - Request songs from YouTube in official stations or admin area
+    - Import YouTube playlists from admin area
     - Any song added to playlists or stations will be automatically requested
+    - Bulk admin management of songs
+    - Create songs from scratch
 - **Users**
     - Activity logs
     - Profile page showing public playlists and activity logs